1coderookie/BSB-LPB-LAN_EN/docs/chap06.md

 - The GPIO pins used for connecting the pushbuttons (one pin per pushbutton) must be set in the configuration.
 - DIGITAL pins must be used!
 - Please make sure that you do not use any other pins (e.g. those of connected sensors)!
 For Due-users: explicitly *don't* use the pins 12, 16-21, 31, 33, 53!
-- The pushbuttons are to be connected arduino-typically for HIGH, that means you must connect a pull-down resistor (approx. 100kOhm) additionally to the respective pin.
+- The pushbuttons are to be connected microcontroller-typically for HIGH, that means you must connect a pull-down resistor (approx. 100kOhm) additionally to the respective pin.
 - You can find a pinout diagram of the Due in [appendix B](appendix_b.md).
-- If you are not sure how to connect a pushbutton to an Arduino for HIGH, please have a look at the internet, where you can find countless examples.
+- If you are not sure how to connect a pushbutton to an microcontroller for HIGH, please have a look at the internet, where you can find countless examples.
     Nevertheless, it should be briefly mentioned here how to proceed:
     - The push button with the two connectors A and B has to be connected at one connector (A) to the desired GPIO digital pin of the Due.
     - Additionaly, to the same terminal of the pushbutton (A) the pull-down resistor has to be connected, which in turn has to be connected to GND of the Due.